jameschen108/mlb-pitch-framing-analysis/README.md

-results/               those CSVs (version-controlled; the caches are not) docs/images/           en/ and zh/ figures used by the two READMEs archive/               the research plans for both rounds, superseded
+results/               those CSVs (version-controlled; the caches are not) docs/images/           en/ and zh/ figures used by the two READMEs archive/               the research plans for both rounds, superseded .github/workflows/     CI: pytest on synthetic data, no downloads
 ```

 ## Limitations